fqantonio/GoingInductive/README.md

 # THEORY

 As point out by Sweller, van Merriënboer and Paas, "Cognitive load theory emphasised that all novel information first is processed by a capacity and duration limited working memory and then stored in an unlimited long-term memory for later use.
 Once information is stored in long-term memory, the capacity and duration limits of working memory disappear transforming our ability to function".
-The same for the CLT and DI...

-This study utilizes **Van Merriënboer's 4C/ID instructional design** which is grounded in an inductive strategy and in several robust educational theories, effectively bridging Cognitive Architecture and Instructional Design.
+This study utilizes **Van Merriënboer's 4C/ID instructional design** which is grounded in an inductive strategy, CLT and in several robust educational theories, effectively bridging together Cognitive Architecture and Instructional Design.
 It integrates principles from:

-    * Neuroscience to Brain-Based Learning (BBL) (Jensen, 2005; Sylvester, 1995);
+    * Neuroscience to Brain-Based Learning (Jensen, 2005; Sylvester, 1995);

     * Cognitive Load Theory (CLT) (Plass, Moreno, Brünken, 2010);

-    * Multiple Intelligences Theory (MIT) (Gardner, 2011);
+    * Multiple Intelligences Theory (Gardner, 2011);

-    * Multimedia Learning Principles (MLP) (Mayer, 2005);
+    * Multimedia Learning Principles (Mayer, 2005);

     * Evolutionary Educational Psychology (Sweller, 1998);

     * Inductive Methodologies as advocated by Felder (Felder, 1993).

 As a reliable framework, the 4C/ID model provides a clear procedure for designing and planning a blended learning (bLearning) environment.
 Its components are explicitly defined and integrated into a cohesive structure, offering a robust theoretical foundation for instructional designers.
-This guides the substantial work of developing concrete LMS and classroom activities without losing the connection to cognitive and pedagogical knowledge.
+This guides the substantial work of developing concrete Learning Management System (LMS) and classroom activities without losing the connection to cognitive and pedagogical knowledge.
 Ultimately, the model helps to build and develop activities that incrementally guide students in integrating new information into existing knowledge structures (schemas) within their long-term memory.
 It achieves this by minimizing working memory load through techniques like fading guidance, worked examples, and completion problems, all of which reduce the split-attention effect.

 [continue reading...](https://github.com/fqantonio/GoingInductive/blob/main/THEORY.md)

 # STATE OF THE ART

-This work offers a strategic perspective that fills a gap in the existing research.
+This work offers a strategic perspective that **fills a gap** in the existing research.
 While much of the literature focuses on specific effects—which has certainly strengthened the model—it often overlooks the broader practical application and the real-world constraints that teachers face in their day-to-day professional lives.
+This work **motivation** lies on the need to understand the impact of the professional strategic change decision within the educational work developed (flow charts, [^readme-2]):

+> Was it worth it?
+Did students benefit?
+What can be done better?
+What conclusions can be drawned?

+[^readme-2]: cmap tools by ihmc <https://cmap.ihmc.us/>

+Most of the time the professional, specific, **day-to-day teacher work** data (see figure 2) is rarely or never investigated, at least, in the Portuguese educational environment.
+For the teachers, there is little or no time to look back and work through the data results, the qualitative remarks, or through the statistics.
+And, as a consequence, no robust conclusions are devised and worse, it's normal not to share it.

 The 4C/ID model itself has being scrutinized in the last 40 years (van Merriënboer, Kirschner, Frèrejean, 2024), as well as the CLT theory's underlying, showing consistency, strategic application, falsifiability, and ability to generate new research.
 The same to Direct instruction, a much more older and wider model, applying around the world extensively.